ericjforman/SerialCommunicationASCII/readme.txt

 	* P5 code is also online: https://editor.p5js.org/ericjforman/sketches/Azc4IKkFG

-Bonus - same concept, drawing a line
+Bonus - same concept, sending multiple values (to make a drawing)
+- This example draws line segments in response to two analog values, and clears the screen in response to a button
 - This code also uses call and response, but it will work with VirtualColorMixer Arduino code as well
 - The response byte ("A") will simply be ignored
 - Note the fun "tracer" effect of erasing the screen with a translucent fill